Amazon Returned Equinox 800 Metal Detector two coil Bundle, Pro-Find 35 Pointer with Minelab Gear

 For a relatively small investment a person can get outfit with an entire metal detector package that will give them everything they will need to get outside, get some exercise, and have the potential to make a little money and an opportunity to make a bunch.

+Staying active as you travel can be a challenge sometimes.
+Hiking, kayaking, calisthenics are a good way but why not do something fun and interesting while you are at it.
 Metal detecting is a very low impact exercise but it burns a lot of calories.
 You are constantly walking, swinging a metal detector back and forth, and constantly kneeling down to locate objects you find with your metal detector.
 It is a phenomenal lower body workout and is really good for your shoulders and arms too.
 When I started the sport of metal detecting, I was a little out of shape and I must admit I had let my lower body weaken as I wasn't going to the gym as frequently as I had in the past.
 After a few months of the hobby, I noticed my glutes, calves, and hamstrings began to strengthen.
 I had shed several pounds and started feeling great.
 I had shoulder problems for a long time too and less time in the gym and atrophied muscles to stabilize my joints exacerbated that.
 By holding an 8 pound metal detector in both arms I began to see my arms become more trim and fit.
 The activity of metal detecting actually motivated me to get back in the gym on a regular basis.

 From a financial perspective, metal detecting offers a way to find lost money and other valuables.
 I personally have found hundreds of dollars in loose change and had several finds that are worth much more than the lost change I have found.
 Gold and diamond rings, watches, necklaces, and more can be found with a metal detector.
 And, once you get good at it, you can actually get people to pay you to find lost jewelry for them.